richardcsuwandi/richardcsuwandi.github.io/_posts/2025-06-27-open-endedness.md

 ---
 layout: distill
-title: The future of AI is open-ended
+title: The Future of AI is Open-Ended
 date: 2025-06-27 10:00:00 +0700
 description: Embracing open-endedness in the pursuit of creative AI
 tags: [AGENTS, OPEN-ENDEDNESS]